 Time to wheel out the cosmological, teleological, moral, ontological and contingency arguments perhaps?
 Well, you can try if you like, but when atheists like Russell exclaim “not enough evidence” the truth is, they’re not being honest.
-Even allowing for the fact that the human mind is clouded and darkened by sin and unbelief, the Bible still asserts that a rejection of God is inexcusable (Rom 1:18-21).
-It is a deliberate ill-motivated attempt to suppress an ‘inner knowing’.
+Even allowing for the fact that the human mind is clouded and darkened by sin and unbelief, the Bible still asserts that a rejection of God is deliberate and inexcusable (Rom 1:18-21).
+It is an ill-motivated attempt to suppress an ‘inner knowing’.
 Atheism is a symptom of a moral, not an intellectual problem.

 What else could it be?
 Faced with the beauty of a rainbow, the symmetry of DNA, the magnificence of the starry heavens and the complexity of the human body, God is the only credible explanation.
 In any case, why would anyone want to remove God from the equation?
 Why would anyone want to live in a world without objective meaning, without objective right and wrong, without free will?
 A world where the love of a spouse is reduced to nothing more than the random firing of neurons, where nothing you’ve ever accomplished has transcendent significance and where death ends all?

 When Peter Hitchens was asked why he felt his late atheistic brother Christopher was so wildly popular in North America – why he had become a ‘rock star’ with the college crowd – Peter replied, “The college generation in the US, brought up in religious homes under the influence of pastors, going to church, then going to college wanting to live a life of sex and drugs and rock and roll, and really being delighted to find an articulate, educated voice [Christopher’s] saying to them ‘That’s OK, all your pastors are stupid, all the religious ideas you’ve been fed are bunkum, and what your parents have told you doesn’t count for anything’…that’s what did it.”